aviflax/fc4/docs/tool/index.md

 Renders each specified Structurizr Express YAML file as described [above](#rendering).

-* The resulting image files are created in the same directory as their corresponding YAML files, with the same filenames except their extensions are `png`
+* The resulting image files are created in the same directory as their corresponding YAML files, with the same base filename and the `png` extension
   * e.g. `docs/spline_reticulator_01_context.yaml` yields `docs/spline_reticulator_01_context.png`
 * If the image file already exists it will be overwritten